fbpixelIUI With Donor Sperm: A Fertility Pathway for Individuals and Couples | Thomson Medical

 Can you use your husband’s sperm for IUI?

-Yes, IUI can be performed using your husband’s sperm.
-It is commonly used in cases of mild male infertility, unexplained infertility, or when timing needs to be optimised for conception.
+IUI can be performed using your husband's sperm, and it is commonly used in cases of mild male infertility, unexplained infertility, or where timing of conception needs additional support.

 What are the risks of donor insemination?